 ResearchMatch.org is a national online recruitment tool, funded by the National Institutes of Health and maintained at Vanderbilt University.
 UConn is part of the ResearchMatch Network.
 ResearchMatch connects researchers with individuals interested in volunteering, through its secure, online matching tool.
 There is no cost to UConn researchers to use ResearchMatch.
-There are currently over 130,000 (and counting!) volunteers across the country that are registered with ResearchMatch.
+There are currently over 140,000 (and counting!) volunteers across the country that are registered with ResearchMatch.
 ResearchMatch is also now available in Spanish.

 To see if ResearchMatch may be a useful recruitment tool for your study, register to conduct a recruitment feasibility analysis: